 Company closure in Dubai

-Article 295 of the UAE Companies Law states that an entity can be dissolve for a number of reasons including:
+Article 295 of the UAE Companies Law states that an entity can be dissolved for a number of reasons including:

 - The term of the company has ended,